Dear Class of 2028,

 Every new student is placed in a Student Fellow group, a vibrant Vassar tradition, to support you in your holistic transition into college life.
 Meet up with your Student Fellow and the other new students in your group for the first time.
 Please proceed to the Gordon Commons in accordance with the rotation schedule.
 (Core Event)

 Meet the House Fellow (live-in faculty member), House Advisor (live-in residential education administrator), and House Team (upperclass students) in your House!
 The House Fellow, House Advisor, and House Team each play significant roles in the development of the House’s community, maintaining health and wellness, and infusing learning into our living environments.
-Say hi and get to know these important residential resources!
+Say hi, get to know these important residential resources, and learn about our residential curriculum H.O.M.E.!
 (Core Event)

 9:30 p.m.–11:00 p.m.: Late Night at Gordon Commons